Divorce in Dallas, TX: Frequently Asked Questions

 When entering into a divorce, most people have a full list of questions and concerns.

 Below are some of the most popular questions, answered by a divorce lawyer in Dallas TX:

 Do I Need To Hire A Big Law Firm For My Divorce Case To End Well?

 No. As a small family law firm, we are able to give each of our client’s cases the personal attention that larger firms generally cannot.
-And as a firm led by lawyers board-certified in family law by the Texas Board of Legal Specialization, we provide you as much legal skill and experience in family law as any firm in North Texas.
+And as a firm led by lawyers board-certified in family law by the Texas Board of Legal Specialization, we provide you with as much legal skill and experience in family law as any firm in North Texas.

 Do My Spouse And I Have To Split Our Assets 50/50?

 Texas is one of just nine states with community property divorce laws.
 In community property states, assets and debts deemed community property are equally owned by each spouse.
 Figuring out which assets are community property and which are separate property is crucial before you can reach a fair settlement.